lukemeierj/VoronoiDiagram/README.md

 - `0` will generate a diagram for each algorithm.
 The colorful one (`brute_force_output.bmp`) is from the Brute Force algorithm.
 The grayscale one (`bowyer_output.bmp`) is from the Bowyer-Watson algorithm.
 They are both generated using the same 100 randomly generated input points in the range (0, 1000) inclusive.
 - `-1` exits the program.

-If you run the VoronoiAlgorithms project, you should get `img.bmp` saved to the `VoronoiBruteForce` folder of the solution.

 ## Windows

 1. Install Visual Studio